fadupros-amd/hunter-scripts/rocm-build/README .md

 ## Hunter - Compute Node

 - Target Directory should be adapted in this script.
-- Run the ROCm build script in the target directory:
+- Run the ROCm build script :

 ``` bash
 ./build_rocm641_hunter.sh download install